Reading in Vienna, 2011. With Julian Gough<.

 The Irish Emigrant

-"The Adorations is Boylan's magnum opus, moving like a fugue through the history of 20th-century Europe."
+"Boylan's magnum opus, moving like a fugue through the history of 20th-century Europe."

 Why does the Archangel Michael recruit Gustave, a hard-drinking middle-aged atheist, into his legions of divine warriors?
 It's a total mystery to Gustave, who's nobody's idea of a mystic.
 He tries psychoanalysis to clear up the visions.
 That doesn't work, but a chance encounter in the therapist's waiting room with lovely Martine Jeanrenaud, a writer, changes his life.
 Here again is the mysterious hand of that Providence Gustave doesn't believe in: Martine has just published the biography of another reluctant mystic, an Austrian aristocrat and teacher in the early 1900s named Stefanie von Rothenberg, who had regular visions of Heaven and Hell as well as steady visits from a bizarre but tenacious swain named Adolf Hitler.

 Meanwhile, Gustave contends in his daily life with further visits from the Archangel and sudden scrutiny from employers and colleagues.
 He becomes more and more convinced that Stefanie von Rothenberg's story is somehow his story, too, but wonders if he's losing his mind....